 At Dupaco, the loan can be used to fund up to 80% of the costs associated with building your house, which might include labor, equipment or even the lot itself, said Jeann Digman, vice president, mortgage lending.

 Think of the loan as a temporary financing option.
-Once your house is built, you can refinance the loan into a traditional mortgage.
+Once your house is built, you can refinance the loan into a traditional home loan.

 Here’s how Dupaco’s one-year ARM works:

 - During the first eight months, you take out money as needed to fund construction expenses.